 Lionel Messi attempted a shot on goal exactly 150 times last season in La Liga, 100 less than Cristiano Ronaldo.

 Barca lost 2-1 at Real Sociedad last season, only the third time they were defeated by the Basque outfit in their last 28 meetings.

 Barcelona's three biggest home wins last season were all 5-0 to Pep Guardiola's men and they came against Sevilla, Real Madrid, and this week's opponents, Real Sociedad.

 Sign up with William Hill for a free bet up to £25

 Sign up with bet365 for a 100% deposit bonus up to £200

 Made a stellar start to the season with two goals against Sporting Gijon that gave his side a 2-1 victory.
 Sociedad did not have a player who scored over 10 goals last season, perhaps they finally have the No. 9 they have been sorely needing.
 Will have his work cut out but should aim to be his team's first line of defence.

-Real Sociedad have a quartet of players who like to go forward and attack teams and, although admirable, this may be their downfall against Barcelona, who should be able to pick holes in their defence and take advantage of the hosts perhaps trying to nick a goal.
-However, the home side do have the ability to grab a goal on the counter, but a consolation is perhaps the best they can hope for.
+Real Sociedad have a quartet of players who like to go forward and attack teams, and although admirable, this may be their downfall against Barcelona, who should be able to pick holes in their defence and take advantage of the hosts perhaps trying to nick a goal.
+However, the home side do have the ability to grab a goal on the counter attack but a consolation is perhaps the best they can hope for.